-Sweet Cupcakes in Boston, is stylist whilst being cute and attention to details (such as free birthday candles), that meant the shop had a long queue.
+Sweet Cupcakes in Boston, is stylish whilst being cute and attention to details (such as free birthday candles), that meant the shop had a long queue.
 And it was well deserved, the cabinet of cupcakes could rival a patisserie’s window in Paris.
 They have their daily standards like The Sweet Cake – creamy Madagascar vanilla bean cake with buttercream frosting in vanilla or chocolate, The Organic Karat -Moist carrot cake with shredded organic carrots and crushed pineapple topped with classic cream cheese frosting and an edible gold leaf petal – yum!
-Then through the seasons specials are added such as in Summer, The Peach Cobbler, vanilla bean sweet cake filled with handmade peach preserves laced with cinnamon sugar.
+Then through the seasons, specials are added such as in Summer, The Peach Cobbler, vanilla bean sweet cake filled with handmade peach preserves laced with cinnamon sugar.
 Topped off with classic vanilla buttercream and a no-nuts streusel crumble.
 I went in October so had the Fall menu to choose from and went for – surprise surprise the S’mores cupcake.
-Rich Callebaut chocolate cake a top a buttery graham cracker crust.
+Rich Callebaut chocolate cake atop a buttery graham cracker crust.
 Finished with a swirl of marshmallow and a dusting of graham cracker – double yum!

 |S’mores cupcake at the front|

 Such a good combination, the oaty crumbs of the graham crackers base with the rich, moist chocolate sponge added a slightly bitter note which balanced out the sweetness of the marshmallow on top.
 Perfect!

 Only this week have I had a chance to actually attempt my own version, only 8 months in the waiting!
 So my local supermarket had a sale on marshmallow fluff and having seen jars of the sticky stuff in specialist food shops for £6 a jar, it being only £1 meant I was going to finally be able to make some s’mores cupcakes.Print